 Immediate Past President

-Firsts London, the ABA's summer fair, is the oldest and one of the most important fairs of the trade, taking place in London each year in May.
-The fair is held every year in June, while the Chelsea fair takes place in November.
+Firsts London, the ABA's summer fair, is the oldest and one of the most important fairs of the rare book trade, taking place in London in May, while the Chelsea Book Fair fair takes place in November.